BinaryVortex/Universe-Of-Love-Animation/README.md

 If you want others to reuse your animation, add a license (for example, an MIT LICENSE file).
 If no license is present, the repository defaults to "All rights reserved."

 ---

-If you'd like, I can:
-- Add the README directly to the repo for you (I can create the file and include/point to the screenshot) — tell me if you want me to commit it and confirm the image filename/path you prefer.
-- Or update the README text to reference a different screenshot path or to include a GIF instead.